+1.14.1 NPP Meteorology provides meteorological services to USAP participants and partners'
-1.14.1.
-SOPP Meteorology provides meteorological services to USAP participants and partners' aviation service providers from the McMurdo Weather Office at McMurdo Station and the SOPP Remote Operations Facility (ROF) in Charleston, South Carolina.
-Aviation meteorological forecasting services for Antarctic continental sites, other than McMurdo, are provided remotely by the SOPP ROF.

-1.14.1.1.
-The McMurdo Weather Office provides aviation meteorological services for USAP aircraft missions originating at McMurdo and routinely issues METAR and SPECI observations and TAFs (Terminal Area Forecasts) for the McMurdo active airfields.
-The weather office performs over-the-counter flight weather briefings and can provide weather updates by Iridium telephone or UHF broadcast when patched through by Mac Operations.

-1.14.1.2 The SOPP ROF routinely issues TAFs for selected USAP field camps and South Pole station.
-It also hosts the flight weather briefing for USAP aircrews of southbound missions originating at Christchurch, New Zealand via web-conference with Christchurch USAP Base Operations.
-The SOPP ROF can provide voice weather updates for continental and intercontinental missions via Iridium or other telephone systems.

-1.14.1.3 A flight weather packet will be provided for all scheduled flights.
+- aviation service provides meteorological services to USAP participants and partners aviation service providers from the McMurdo Weather Office at McMurdo Station and the NPP Remote Operations Facility (ROF) in Charleston, South Carolina.
+Aviation meteorological forecasting services for Antarctic continental sites are primarily provided remotely by the NPP ROF. - 1.14.1.1 The McMurdo Weather Office provides aviation meteorological services for USAP aircraft missions originating at McMurdo and routinely issues METAR and SPECI observations.
+The weather office coordinates over-the-counter flight weather briefings and can provide weather updates by Iridium telephone or UHF broadcast when patched through by Central Comms. - 1.14.1.2 The NPP ROF routinely issues TAFs (Terminal Area Forecasts) for the McMurdo active airfields, for selected USAP field camps, and for the South Pole station skiway.
+It also hosts the flight weather briefings for USAP aircrews of southbound missions originating at Christchurch, New Zealand via web-conference with Christchurch USAP Base Operations, as well as northbound and continental missions originating in McMurdo Station via web-conference with McMurdo Weather Office.
+The NPP ROF can provide voice weather updates for continental and intercontinental missions via Iridium or other telephone systems. - 1.14.1.3 A flight weather packet will be provided for all scheduled flights.
 The continental flight weather packet will contain a Flight Weather Briefing (DD Form 175-1) or VFR Briefing sheet and Flight Level Winds.
-The intercontinental flight weather packet will contain, at a minimum, a Flight Weather Briefing (DD Form 175-1), Flight Level Wind Charts, and a Significant Weather (SIGWX) Prognosis (FL100-FL450).

-1.14.2.
-The delineation of the Met services SOPP provides to its customers and their expectations can be found in attachment 7.
+The intercontinental flight weather packet will contain, at a minimum, a Flight Weather Briefing (DD Form 175-1), Flight Level Wind Charts, and a Significant Weather (SIGWX) Prognosis (FL100-FL450). - 1.14.2 The delineation of the Met services NPP provides to its customers and their expectations can be found in attachment 7.

-1.15.
-Antarctic Airfield Management.
+1.15 Antarctic Airfield Management